Controlling sickness in advanced cancer

 - Come back some time after you were first treated

 It is not always possible to cure advanced cancer.
-But even if your cancer can't be cured, treatment is available to control your symptoms, such as feeling or being sick.
-This page gives information about the most common causes of sickness in people who have advanced cancer.
+But even if your cancer can't be cured, treatment is available to control your symptoms, such as feeling or being sick (nausea and vomiting).

 Sometimes a cancer in the tummy (abdominal) area, such as ovarian or stomach cancer, can grow so that the tumour completely blocks the bowel.
 This is called a bowel obstruction.
 The waste from food you have digested cannot get past the blockage.
 Some cancers can also stop the bowel working properly by pressing on the nerves that keep the bowel working smoothly.